CourseReps/ECEN689-Fall2018/Tutorials/tutorial_bokeh.md

 Reading the course's syllabus, under course description, it reads as follows:
 > The focus is on modular projects, algorithms and implementation, data management, and visualization.
-<cite>Jean-Franciois Chamberland, Applied Information Science Practicum, ECEN 689 syllabus</cite>

 and under course objectives:

-> Develop the ability to bridge theoretical concepts and practical tasks while dealing with information extraction. <cite>Jean-Franciois Chamberland, Applied Information Science Practicum, ECEN 689 syllabus</cite>
+> Develop the ability to bridge theoretical concepts and practical tasks while dealing with information extraction.

+Based on the two above syllabus quotes, we picked *Bokeh* package to support the fulfillment of these objectives.
+Broadly speaking, the course also focuses on imporving students' Python skills, and students' presentation skills.
+Again, *Bokeh* is a Python package that builds upon what we're acheiving in this graduate course.

 #### 4. *Bokeh* installation:

 If you're using Python, we strongly recommend you use [Anaconda Python package manager](https://www.anaconda.com)

 #### 8. References for mastering *Bokeh*